ReckoningHero/website2/_posts/2018-7-20-The Difference betweeen Java and JavaScript.md

 Java, which was codenamed as "Oak" and "Green" during its initial development, was created in May 1995 as a successor to the older programming languages such as C/C++ and Basic.
 Since it borrowed so much algorithm and syntax from C/C++, many people saw it as an opportunity to develop new concepts to make coding more safe and easy.

-With programmers have the idea of "write once, run anywhere", many programmers argue that the
+With programmers have the idea of "write once, run anywhere", many programmers argue that the Java code needs to be complied into a single JAR file that can run on any compatible Java system rather than compiling it to a separate executables to a completely different platform other than Java.
+The case was made possible with the idea of Java Virtual Machine (JVM) which it can reads the JAR file and complies it into a specific instructions set at runtime, then executes it into an app.